 This photoengraving entitled "Tom giving his evidence" depicts a young man in a witness box with policemen around him, presumably during a court trial.
 A prominent idea that persisted well into the 1800s was that witnesses in court trials could only testify if they believed in God or in a system of rewards or punishment in the afterlife.
-This belief system was thought necessary to ensure truthful testimony.
-The so-called "future state doctrine" was upheld in state court rulings, despite the First Amendment's prohibition against laws "respecting the establishment of religion, or prohibiting the free exercise thereof..."
-(The illustration is from the Wellcome Collection, which includes artwork and photographs collected from around the world, CC BY-4.0.)
+The idea was upheld in state court rulings as the First Amendment had yet to be applied to the states.
+(The illustration is from the Wellcome Collection, CC BY-4.0)

 Although Article VI of the U.S. Constitution prohibits any religious test “as a Qualification to any Office or public Trust under the United States,” and the First Amendment prohibits Congress from adopting laws “respecting the establishment of religion, or prohibiting the free exercise thereof,” none of these provisions initially applied to the states.